Enable visitors to save and access their payment, shipping, and order information.

 What happens when an account holder places an order or donation while logged out?

-If an account holder enters the same email address at checkout, you'll find their order or donation in their profile in the Profiles panel.
+If an account holder enters the same email address at checkout, you'll find their order or donation with their contact information in the Contacts panel.
 When that person logs into their own account, however, orders or donations placed while logged out won’t be included in their order history.